karolsluszniak/ex_check/README.md

   git push
 ```

-This script performs the check in fix mode and, if no unfixable issues have occurred, checks whether
+First, we perform the check in the fix mode.
+Then, if no unfixable issues have occurred and if fixes
-any fixes were actually made.
-If so, it proceeds to commit and push these fixes.
+were actually made, we proceed to commit and push these fixes.

 Of course your CI will need to have write permissions to the source repository.